jeteve/mokapot/README.md

 mokaccino: { version = "0.2.0" , features = [ "serde" ] }
 ```

+# Application development guidelines

+## Queries and Query IDs

+Do not treat this crate's Query objects as your primary application objects.

+Instead:

+Turn your application objects (which can be query like or any other structure) into Queries,
+index them using `add_query` and get `Qid`s.

+Using `percolate` will give you an iterator on Qids, and its your application's business to match those
+back to your original application objects.

+## Documents

+In the same spirit, do NOT use this crate's `Document` objects as your primary application objects.
+Turn your incoming objects (which can be document like, or any other structure) into this crates's `Document`
+and percolate to get `Qid`s.

+## Serialisation

+Using the `serde` feature, you can serialise the percolator for later deserialising.

+The Query IDs  (`Qid`s)will of course stay the same accross serialising/deserialising cycles.

 # Configuration optimisation

 This comes with some printable statistics to help you decide on what parameters are best suited to